Macmerf/CSS-Clock/README.md

 # CSS-Clock
 clock whith changing  backgound
-Use only css html ad js
+Use only css html and js